soorya-u/password-manager/README.md

 ### Database Tasks

+- [ ] Creating a Default Path of Database inside AppData
 - [x] Creation and Initialization of Database
 - [ ] Altering Read-Write Permissions of Database
 - [x] Establishing Database Connection